endurantgames/cosmiclegends/src/glossary.md

 :   Something granted by a hero's class that changes how they spend Might, use Power Words, or interact with Crises.

 Action
-:   A facet of a hero.
+:   An Approach of a hero.
 Describes how much the hero likes to solve problems with direct action. (*Daring* in Harmony Drive.)

 Advance a Goal
 :   A move taken by a hero designed to move a Crisis closer to resolution.